neurobagel/documentation/docs/user_guide/config.md

 #### Launch node

-Once you have made and verified all the changes in your `.env` file, you can launch your node:
+Save the changes to your `.env` file and launch your node:

 ```bash
 docker compose -f docker-compose.prod.yml up -d